 A: This is the fun part!
 Adjacent to our Showroom is our dedicated lounge, with a 270-degree panorama of the jets arriving and departing on our private ramp…taxiing right up almost into your lap.
-We can begin with casual conversation right there around the coffee table, and instead of, say, three guys in matching Armani suits and power ties glaring across a conference table at you, there’s just me…jeans and jacket…snacks and drinks.
-And if this is a family decision, all are welcome to join us…whether it be daytime or evening, weekday or weekend.
+We can begin with casual conversation right there around the coffee table…and instead of facing three guys in matching Armani suits and power ties glaring across a conference table at you, there’s just me…jeans and jacket…snacks and drinks.
+And if this is a family decision, all are welcome to join in…whether it be daytime or evening, weekday or weekend.

-A: As a multi-faceted aviation provider, I have personally talked far more people “Out” of buying a corporate jet than into one.
-For many (okay, most) people, owning a jet is simply not the ideal solution to their transportation needs, and we are experienced at analyzing just exactly what that perfect personalized solution may look like for you.
+A: Guaranteed: I have personally talked far more people “Out” of buying a corporate jet than into one.
+For many (okay, most) people, owning a jet is simply not the ideal solution to their transportation needs…but as a multi-faceted aviation provider, we are experienced at analyzing just exactly what that perfect personalized solution may look like for you.
 We consider destinations, frequency, typical passenger loads…every cost/benefit factor that goes into making a comprehensive aviation analysis and decision.

 A: Instead of expounding upon the obvious points of the speed and convenience that private aviation delivers, let me just paint a scenario that is very common here: An emerging business that has multiple destinations needing to be serviced;